Nonadiabatic derivative couplings through multiple Franck-Condon modes dictate the energy gap law for near and short-wave infrared dye molecules

 As can be seen from Fig. \ref{ls1}, the absorption lineshape for each molecule has a prominent sideband followed by broad tail in the blue region.
 For Flav5, the major sideband is attributed to two groups of normal modes (see SI for the depiction of major normal modes.).
 The first group corresponds to wagging motions of H atoms at 1,026 cm$^{-1}$, which are broadened by those of heavy atoms at around 675 cm$^{-1}$.
 The second group consists of the scissoring motion of heavy atoms at $1,237\ {\rm cm^{-1}}$ and H atoms at 1,242 cm$^{-1}$ respectively.
 The broad tail region is due to the high energy modes and are related to the rocking motion of H atoms in the structure and the stretching motion of H atoms in the aliphatic chain.
 For Flav7, the major sideband is due to the wagging motion of the benzene ring carbons at 825 cm$^{-1}$, scissoring motion of H atoms at 1,252 cm$^{-1}$, and the wagging motion of H atoms at 1,509 cm$^{-1}$.
 The broad blue tail is also contributed by these wagging modes, with the addition of the stretching motion of H atoms within the central parts of molecules.
 The stretching of the aliphatic chain at 2,980 cm$^{-1}$ and the stretching of H atoms in aromatic rings at 3,150 cm$^{-1}$ also make some contributions.
-Similar features appear in the respective emission lineshapes on the red side of major peaks.
-Detailed data of the bath spectral densities for all the transitions are provided in SI.
+Similar features appear in the respective emission lineshapes on the red side of major peaks. \re{More detailed information on bath spectral densities and major vibrational modes can be found in SI}.